Birthday: September 12, 1981

 Childhood & Early Life

-Jennifer Hudson was born on 12 September 1981, in Chicago, Illinois, in the United States.
-Her parents were Samuel Simpson and Darnell Donnerson.
-They had three children, Jennifer being the youngest one.
+Jennifer Hudson was born on 12 September 1981, in Chicago, Illinois, USA, to Samuel Simpson and Darnell Donerson.
+They had three children, Jennifer being the youngest.

 Continue Reading Below